Bounded compactness from G(E)UP: Uncertainty Principles and Quantum Gravity

 Compared to the GUP, the literature on the Extended Uncertainty Principle (EUP) is sparse, but has been growing steadily over the past few years.
 As a complement to the GUP, the EUP introduces a minimum momentum scale, or alternatively a maximum length scale, at which quantum gravity effects will manifest themselves.
 This is written as

 where $L_*$ is some fundamental large length, possibly, but not necessarily, of the Hubble scale.
-A number of studies have considered large scale EUP effects on black holes~\cite{Bambi:2007ty,eup1,eup2,Cadoni:2018dnd,Mureika_2019}.
+In fact, the EUP implies a minimum momentum, corresponding to a maximum length scale.
+A number of studies have therefore considered large scale EUP effects on black holes~\cite{Bambi:2007ty,eup1,eup2,Cadoni:2018dnd,Mureika_2019}.
 The weak field limit of an EUP-modified Schwarzschild black hole metric was also derived in~\cite{Mureika_2019}, where it was suggested that the length scale $L_*$ can fix the flattening radius of galactic rotation curves, and thus provide an alternative to dark matter.
 Additional related studies include the effect of the EUP on strong lensing effects in Sgr~A* and M87~\cite{luxie}, the Shapiro time delay, Mercury's perihelion shift, and S2 star orbit precessions~\cite{Okcu:2022sio}.
 Ref.~\cite{Illuminati:2021wfq} also explored lensing effects, in addition to solar spin precession and the motion of binary pulsar systems.
 Lastly, the EUP's influence on cosmology has been addressed, namely through connections with the Hubble tension~\cite{Nozari:2024wir} and the cosmological constant been addressed~\cite{Pantig:2024asu}.
 Most recently, the authors of~\cite{Capozziello:2025iwn} have shown the EUP to be emergent from non-local gravity effects.

 The combination of the GUP and the EUP is known as the Generalised Extended Uncertainty Principle (GEUP), and assumes the form

 The main aim of the present work is to see if the existence of a minimum length of the order of the Planck scale generically implies bounds on the compactness of self-gravitating systems.
 To investigate this question, we will consider the GUP~\cite{Scardigli:1999jh} and the GEUP~\cite{Bambi:2007ty} as effective ways to incorporate the existence of a minimum length in quantum mechanics by modifying the Heisenberg Uncertainty Principle (HUP).